 A few short flights ensued as I played with the kite on 30 meters (100 feet) of line.
 The KAPing was going to be a challenge today!
 Just a brief lull will bring a box kite right down to the grass, before the next blast of fresh wind comes through.

-A rather brief shoulder-height check with the wind meter showed 18kph gusting to 25kph.
+A rather brief shoulder-height check with the wind meter showed 18 kph gusting to 25 kph.
 But the Multi-Dowel Box kite had pulled like never before, indicating mid to high 30s perhaps, higher up.

-Box Kite Bounces The Spring Scales
+Box Kite Bounces the Spring Scales

 It was looking like a Multi-Dowel Barn Door kite kind of day, with light winds gusting into the moderate range.
 Just to be safe, I decided to bring along the Multi-Dowel Box as well.
-This turned out to be a good move, as the tree tops were moving quite vigorously by the time the kite was rigged.
+This turned out to be a good move, as the treetops were moving quite vigorously by the time the kite was rigged.
 The Box kite, that is.

-Despite the upper-level mayhem it took many tries to get the big blue Box kite up and out of the local wind shadow which covered the launch point.
-This kite drops like a stone in anything remotely 'light'!
+Despite the upper-level mayhem it took many tries to get the big blue box kite up and out of the local wind-shadow which covered the launch point.
+This kite drops like a stone in anything remotely light!
 But the wind was definitely up there, as evidenced by a huge tree with heavy foliage that takes quite some breeze to show any movement at all.

 Once again, although the kite was successfully holding its own above 100 feet, there was little chance of lofting the KAP weight in a controlled way.
-It was 'fly high or not at all'.
+It was "fly high or not at all."
 Smoother air or higher average speeds would be required for KAP.

 Five winds of looped line around a sign post tethered the kite nicely.
 A wooden winder was poked through the loop on the ground to prevent unwinding happening from the bottom end of the pole.
-High up, the rhomboid Box soared around, occasionally emitting furious fluttering noises in the most severe gusts.
+High up, the rhomboid box soared around, occasionally emitting furious fluttering noises in the most severe gusts.

-But with thermals active this morning I think the odd sharp-edged gust was over 30kph!
-Possibly too much for the Barn Door to survive without damage.
+But with thermals active this morning I think the odd sharp-edged gust was over 30 kph!
+This would possibly be too much for the barn door to survive without damage.

-A quick check with the spring scales had the Box kite's tension pop right up to 8kg for a moment.
-This was followed by a huge area of sinking air that had the big blue Box right down on the grass just half a minute later.
-From almost 200 feet above ground.
+A quick check with the spring scales had the box kite's tension pop right up to 8 kg for a moment.
+This was followed by a huge area of sinking air that had the big blue box right down on the grass just half a minute later.
+And that was from almost 200 feet above ground.
 That's when I decided to call it a day!

-Box Kite Tackles 35Kph Gusts
+Box Kite Tackles 35 Kph Gusts

 The weather turned out to be very gusty low down, with thermals and strong gusts higher up.
 Getting the Multi-Dowel Box kite to stay up was a job today!
-About 8 tows were required to finally get more than 45 meters (150 feet) of line out and the kite flying in clear air.
+About eight tows were required to finally get more than 45 meters (150 feet) of line out and the kite flying in clear air.
 Well at least it was getting me fitter.

-At last the huge Box kite was sailing away, above 100 feet to begin with.
+At last the huge box kite was sailing away, above 100 feet to begin with.

-A number of times the big kite started to sag earthward, only to be encouraged back up by some timely pulling in of line.
-A quick pull-test on the spring scales revealed that some gusts were somewhat over 30 kph, judging by previous experiences.
+A number of times, the big kite started to sag earthward, only to be encouraged back up by some timely pulling in of line.
+A quick pull test on the spring scales revealed that some gusts were somewhat over 30 kph, judging by previous experiences.
 That is, going by line tension and line angle when the kite was in a 30 kph breeze up at Semaphore.

 In the process of marking the line, it was amazing how much the Dacron had stretched since new!
-So much so, there wouldn't seem to be any point in marking lengths with permanent marker until the line has seen a considerable amount of flying.
+So much so, there wouldn't seem to be any point in marking lengths with permanent marker until the line had seen a considerable amount of flying.

 Sitting on a slight rise near the roadway to the car park, the wind meter registered an average of 6.3 kph and gusts to 19 kph.

-After the trouble getting above tree-top height I was in no hurry to bring the Multi-Dowel Box kite back down.
+After the trouble getting above treetop height, I was in no hurry to bring the Multi-Dowel Box kite back down.
 With the line wrapped around a pole, I eventually walked out to the kite, bringing it down with the aid of a glove.
 It resisted mightily until at last it contacted, very suddenly, much slower air.
-When approaching the grass, I pulled on the line to land the big kite like a plane, for a gentle touch-down.
+When approaching the grass, I pulled on the line to land the big kite like a plane, for a gentle touchdown.

 Multi-Dowel Box Kite Lures Pelican

-Although the afternoon held a threat of isolated thunderstorms, the morning sky was almost cloud-free.
+Although the afternoon held a threat of isolated thunderstorms, the morning sky was almost cloud free.
 The air was pleasantly cool and moving at a moderate pace.
-So I opted for the big Box kite and headed down to Christie's Beach near Noarlunga.
+So I opted for the big box kite and headed down to Christie's Beach near Noarlunga.